-Horchata does not need to be refrigerated; however, since it is served ice cold it needs to be chilled well in advance.
+When storing horchata, it does not need to be refrigerated; however, since it is served ice cold the beverage needs to be chilled well in advance.
 It can also be placed in the freezer until partially frozen for a truly refreshing icy drink.
 Horchata should be shaken well before drinking and consumed within three days of opening.